flythereddflagg/ait_exp/docs/SOP_versions/content/20-Measurement-and-Data-Collection.md

 1. Begin data collection

       - **Note for unpressurized experiments:** If you are performing unpressurized experiments (i.e. experiments with the lid off) turn off the lights and ensure the laboratory is sufficiently dark to see any flame from the mirror on top of the furnace **before** beginning data collection.
-      - In the TADA_UI program, press the Enter key or click the "Collect Data" button on the TADA_UI
+      - In the TADA User Interface program, press the Enter key or click the "Collect Data" button on the TADA User Interface
-      - The TADA_UI will keep track of the elapsed time since data collection began at the bottom of the window.
+      - The TADA User Interface will keep track of the elapsed time since data collection began at the bottom of the window.
 This may be used to time the experiment
       - Press the "Record" button on the Camera Suite app to start recording

 1. Press the green or blue button on the ARIA control box that corresponds to the physical state of the sample (green for solid, blue for liquid) to initiate ARIA sample injection.